By Lauren Tjaden

 Show hunters are judged on rhythm, smoothness, form and pace, as well as nuances such as the horse’s expression; they’re a study in tradition and perfection.

-Florida hosts two must-see winter shows series, where you can watch world-class equestrians and horses compete in both disciplines.
+Florida hosts three must-see winter shows series, where you can watch world-class equestrians and horses compete in both disciplines.

 HITS -- Horse Shows in the Sun -- in Ocala, boasts 10 consecutive shows with over $3 million in prize money, culminating each March with the Great American $1 Million Grand Prix.
 Grand Prix events take place 2 p.m. every Thursday and Sunday; you can grab lunch from the HITS Restaurant Pavilion and picnic while watching some of the world's best show jumping.